 Feel at one with nature as you explore ancient woodlands, vast grasslands and open fields at Hampstead Heath.
 The Parliament Hill Fields area offers paved and flat areas for those with access needs, in addition to boasting some the best views across London.

-Discover more about accessibility at Hampstead Heath.
+Find out more about accessibility at Hampstead Heath's website.

 13. Chiswick House and Gardens